athbharat/electron-angular-boilerplate/README.md

 Add scripts to `package.json` for building the app in Mac and Windows formats.
 This builds the Angular app in production mode first.
 When building a Windows app on Mac, `electron-builder` will download Wine.

 ```
     "ebm": "ng build --prod && electron-builder --mac",
     "ebw": "ng build --prod && electron-builder --win",
 ```

+Build by running `yarn ebm` or `yarn ebw`.
+Builds are output to the `builds` directory (will be created if not exists).